JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 4. Enter your profile name and optional description.

-5. Choose between authentication via access key/secret pair, or via credentials stored locally on the server machine.
+5. Choose between authentication via access key/secret pair or credentials stored locally on the server machine.
 Regardless of the selected mode, an IAM role used by TeamCity should have all permissions listed in this section: [Required IAM Permissions](#Required+IAM+permissions).

    <tabs>

    <tab title="Access Keys">

-   This option allows you to specify credentials that TeamCity will use to access your AWS resources.
+   This option lets you specify credentials that TeamCity will use to access your AWS resources.

    1. Go to the [AWS Identity and Access Management](https://console.aws.amazon.com/iam/) (IAM) dashboard.
    2. Switch to the **Users** tab and find a user whose credentials can be used by TeamCity to access your EC2 instances and AMIs.
-   3. Switch to the **Security Credentials** tab and scroll down to the **Access keys** section.
+   3. Switch to the **Security Credentials** tab and scroll to the **Access keys** section.
    4. Create a new key.
-Paste its ID an secret to the related fields in TeamCity UI.
+Paste its ID and secret to the related fields in TeamCity UI.

    </tab>